Meilisearch v1.14 is here ✨ Read more on our blog

 Hybrid search provides several advantages over standalone keyword-based or semantic search methods.
 Some of these benefits include:

-1. Enhanced search accuracy and relevance: The re-ranking mechanism used in hybrid search produces the best outputs from exact matches and meaning.
+1. Enhanced search accuracy and relevance: Hybrid search provides high-quality results by combining exact matches with semantic understanding.
 This level of accuracy ultimately retains users and reduces the bounce rate.

 2. Improved user experience: The system can deliver meaningful content even if users enter inaccurate terms or vague keywords.
 This ease of retrieving information allows designers to create engaging search elements.
 Just ask CarbonGraph: "We migrated to Meilisearch from Pinecone to consolidate our search service [...]
 The setup of the OpenAI embedder was very straightforward, and we love that embeddings are created automatically using the contents of a search document."